The journey so far ……

 I AM WOMAN and DESERVE ME

 Saroni collaborated with Indian-origin Australian artist, Amritha Shakti for two of her recent music videos – I AM WOMAN and DESERVE ME.
-I AM WOMAN, a music video released on International Women’s Day this year, features women from various walks of life and ethnic background, who have overcome massive challenges life threw at them.
+I AM WOMAN, a music video released on International Women’s Day in 2019, features women from various walks of life and ethnic background, who have overcome massive challenges life threw at them.
 In Saroni’s case it was Cancer, the others have experienced struggles such as domestic abuse & violence, patriarchy, disability, ostracised by the society and many more.
 Visually and through its lyrics, ‘Deserve Me’ explores what feminism, mainstream beauty, and self-love looks like for a woman of colour in today’s world.
 The music video features 30 Australian women of Pakistani, Indian, Sri Lankan, Bangladeshi, and Nepalese descent celebrating their sisterhood and collective identity.
 Dressed in outfits and performing classical art that honours their heritage, these women harness their power and sense of belonging against the backdrop of modern Australia.
 Everyone who worked on the ‘Deserve Me’ video –crew, cast and artists – are all people of colour, making the project an authentic one that applauds diversity and representation in the arts.

 Peace Ambassador, IWPG (International Women’s Peace Group)